protontypes/open-sustainable-technology/README.md

 - [OasisPiWind](https://github.com/OasisLMF/OasisPiWind) - PiWind is a wind storm model for a small area of the UK.
 - [AIBECS.jl](https://github.com/JuliaOcean/AIBECS.jl) - A Julia package that provides ocean biogeochemistry modelers with an easy-to-use interface for creating and running models of the ocean system.
 - [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) - A fortran package for analysis and diagnostics on NEMO ocean model output.
+- [gospl](https://github.com/Geodels/gospl) - Providing a scalable parallelised Python-based numerical model to simulate landscapes and basins reconstruction at global scale.
+- [GOTM](https://github.com/gotm-model/code) - The General Ocean Turbulence Model is an ambitious name for a one-dimensional water column model for marine and limnological applications.

 ## Earth Climate Observation and Modeling